 It could trigger feather plucking

 Frustrated by their inability to fly, clipped birds often develop psychological and behavioral problems, such as feather-plucking.
-Because clipping can cause irritation, birds will repeatedly pick at the feathers on the exposed cut ends that occasionally which only causes more irritation and starts a vicious cycle.
+Because clipping can cause irritation, birds will repeatedly pick at the feathers on the exposed cut ends occasionally which only causes more irritation and starts a vicious cycle.

 False sense of security